NixOS/nix/doc/manual/src/release-notes/rl-next.md

 * A new function `builtins.readFileType` is available.
 It is similar to `builtins.readDir` but acts on a single file or directory.

+* In flakes, the `.outPath` attribute of a flake now always refers to the directory containing the `flake.nix`.
+This was not the case for when `flake.nix` was in a subdirectory of e.g. a git repository.
+  The root of the source of a flake in a subdirectory is still available in `.sourceInfo.outPath`.

 * The `builtins.readDir` function has been optimized when encountering not-yet-known file types from POSIX's `readdir`.
 In such cases the type of each file is/was discovered by making multiple syscalls.
 This change makes these operations